MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

     // The value below represents the number of paper authors that are generated for each of the two columns we create for this purpose.
     DECLARE EXTERNAL @Param_MaximumPaperAuthorPerBucket int = 250;

-    // Citation contexts hit a similar issue as the paper author issue describe above, related to the maximum string length USQL allows.
+    // Citation contexts hit a similar issue as the paper author issue describe above, related to the maximum string length U-SQL allows.
     //
     // Unfortunately citation contexts do not have a maximum length in MAG, so can be quite long.
 Adding to this problem, MAG does not limit the
     // number of citation contexts it makes available for each paper.